 This is her latest album I have the feeling I've been here before.
 It's a collection of fine jazz ballads accompanied by Jeff Linsky, award winning Concord artist.
 Some songs: The title tune, I have the feeling I've been here before, Interlude, Everytime we say goodbye, Where do you start, Interlude (A pete Rugolo tune), and My Romance.

-There are 12 tunes total.
-CD only.
+There are 12 tunes total. $15.00

 Back to top